r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ```

 Note that even Rtools40 had these libraries, so one could make a similar
-change also for building the package with Rtools40 (even for MSVCRT, so avoid
+change keeping compatibility with Rtools40 (even for MSVCRT, so avoid
 downloading pre-compiled libraries).

-However, the same set and ordering of libraries often does not work with
+While it worked with tiff and some other packages, the same set and ordering
+of libraries often did not work with Rtools40 and Rtools42.
+So, typically,
-Rtools40, because the names would sometimes be different (in some cases,
-though, it is still possible to create a linking order that works with both
-Rtools44 and Rtools40 (and Rtools42, Rtools43), when libraries are available
-in under the same name).

-So, typically, a new Makevars file was needed, and R 4.2 added support for
+a new Makevars file was needed, and R 4.2 added support for `Makevars.ucrt`
-`Makevars.ucrt` for that, which are used in preference of `Makevars.win`,
+for that, which was used in preference of `Makevars.win`, when present.
+See
-when present.
-See Writing R Extensions for more information about support
+Writing R Extensions for more information about support for
-for `configure.ucrt`, `cleanup.ucrt`, `Makefile.ucrt` and `Makevars.ucrt`
+`configure.ucrt`, `cleanup.ucrt`, `Makefile.ucrt` and `Makevars.ucrt` files.
-files.
-Packages meant and specified to work only with R 4.2 and newer should
+Packages meant and specified to work only with R 4.2 and newer, however,
-use the traditional `.win` suffixes with the new content.
+should use the traditional `.win` suffixes with the new content.
+Support for

-The differences between Rtools42 and Rtools44 are small and no new
-extensions for such files were added.
+the `.ucrt` suffixes may be removed from R in the future.

+Later, tiff included conditionally `-lsharpyuv`, a new dependency of `-lweb`
+via a GNU make test for whether the library existed (see below for details).
-Since Rtools43 release 5863, pkg-config can be used to establish the linking
+Even later, since Rtools43 release 5863, pkg-config can be used to establish
-order for tiff via `pkg-config --libs libtiff-4` (more details are provided
+the linking order for tiff via `pkg-config --libs libtiff-4`.
-later in this text).

 In some cases, a Makevars file may need to refer directly to a directory
 with header files or a library file.
 It is better to avoid such direct